 Of prison dischargees surveyed in 2018:

-For information on the mental health of Indigenous Australian prisoners, see The health of Aboriginal and Torres Strait Islander people in prison.
+For information on the mental health of Indigenous Australian people in prison, see The health of Aboriginal and Torres Strait Islander people in prison.

 Chronic diseases are long-lasting conditions with persistent effects.
 Their social and economic consequences can affect people’s quality of life.
-Some risk factors associated with chronic conditions are considered preventable, including poor diet, insufficient physical activity, overweight and obesity, tobacco smoking, risky alcohol consumption and illicit drug use (AIHW 2021).
+Some risk factors associated with chronic conditions are considered preventable, including:

 In the NPHDC, prison entrants were asked whether they had ever been told by a medical professional that they had any of the following chronic physical health conditions: arthritis, asthma, cancer, cardiovascular disease, and diabetes.
-Asthma was the most reported chronic condition amongst prisoners, with 22% reporting that they have been diagnosed with the condition at some point in their lives (Table 1).
+Asthma was the most reported chronic condition amongst people in prison, with 22% reporting that they have been diagnosed with the condition at some point in their lives (Table 1).

 Table 1: Prison entrants’ health status, 2018